Solutions / Ongoing Monitoring

 |---|---|---|

-| New signal | Case review | Analysts receive owned work with context. |
+| New adverse media signal | Case review | Analysts validate relevance with source context. |

 | Resolved non-match | Suppression | Repeated false positives stay out of the queue. |

-| Review outcome | Webhook and evidence trail | Systems and audit history stay aligned. |
+| Review outcome | Case timeline and audit evidence | Systems and audit history stay aligned. |